-Sport management majors must qualify for advanced standing in order to register for the third- and fourth-year sequences of required courses (including Pre-Practicum and Fieldwork).
+Sport management majors must qualify for advanced standing in order to register for the third- and fourth-year sequences of required courses (including pre-practicum and internship).
 To qualify for advanced standing, the student must meet the following standards by the conclusion of his or her sophomore year.

-- Completion of the following courses: SMGT 101, SMGT/MGTE 150, ECON 200, ECON 205, SMGT/MGTE 210, MGTE 211, and MGTE 215. - 2.
-An overall GPA (all courses) of 2.500 or higher. - A grade of C- or better in all SMGT, MGTE, MOST, and SMRT courses.
-(Grades of D+ or less are unacceptable and courses will need to be retaken). - 4.
-Proper professional and responsible behavior is expected of each sport management student.
+- 1. Completion of the following courses: SMRT 101, SMRT 106, SMRT 116, MGTE 150, ECON 200, ECON 205, MGTE 210, MGTE 211, and MGTE 215. - 2.
+An overall GPA (all courses) of 2.500 or higher.
+(Grades in the courses listed above of D+ or less are unacceptable and courses will need to be retaken.) - Proper professional and responsible behavior is expected of each sport management student.
 This includes behavior while a student (on- and off-campus) and as a member of the college community.